-ACR’s Consumers page includes a statement of consumer rights, information about credit repair, and a link to a consumer financial literacy page on the Debt Buyers Association website
+ACR’s Consumers page includes a statement of consumer rights, information about credit repair, and a link to a consumer financial literacy page on the Debt Buyers Association website.

 As of December 2017, the Better Business Bureau (BBB) has closed 27 complaints against American Credit Resolution in the preceding 3 years.
 Most of those complaints alleged problems with billing and collections, with several complaints also alleging problems with customer service.
 Since June 2015, the Consumer Financial Protection Bureau (CFPB) has closed 18 complaints against ACR.
 Justia lists at least 1 complaint naming American Credit Resolution as a defendant.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely ACR would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 In April 2014, in United States District Court, Western District of New York, a judge issued an order in a case alleging American Credit Resolution had violated provisions of the Fair Debt Collection Practices Act (FDCPA) and the Telephone Consumer Protection Act (TCPA).
 Specifically, the plaintiff in this case alleged that an ACR representative had left several messages on the plaintiff’s “personal cellular telephone using an automatic telephone dialing system.”
 The messages did not identify the name of the business that was calling “and failed to inform the plaintiff that the ACR representative was a debt collector.”
 The messages stated only that the caller “had ‘a very urgent matter’ to discuss regarding the plaintiff’s name and social security number.”
 As a result, the plaintiff filed a complaint citing violations of FDCPA Sections 1692d(6), 1692g(a), and 1692e(11), which prohibit “the placement of telephone calls without the meaningful disclosure of the caller’s identity, failure to disclose the fact that the defendant is attempting to collect a debt, and failure to send the consumer a written validation notice within five days of the initial communication.”
 The plaintiff also cited a violation of “section 227(b)(1)(A)(iii) of the TCPA, which prohibits the use of an automatic telephone dialing system (‘ATDS’) to contact a cellular telephone, other than a call made for emergency purposes or with the prior express consent of the called party.”